Google rolls out earthquake detection and new in-car features for Android

 Android for cars

-Google also revealed new capabilities bound for Android Auto and Android Automotive OS, the former of which the company says is on track to be in over 100 million cars within months.
+Google also revealed new capabilities bound for Android Automotive OS and Android Auto, which the company says is on track to be in over 100 million cars within months.
 One toolset seeks to expand Android Auto’s library from the roughly 3,000 apps available in the Play Store to hundreds more tailored for driving.

 Google says it worked with early adopter partners like SpotHero, TomTom, MapFactor, Chargepoint, and Sygic to build Android Auto apps in new categories spanning navigation, parking, and electric vehicle charging using the new Android for Cars App Library.
 The library is designed to ensure in-app tasks can be completed with minimal glances and taps, and Google says it collaborated with government, industry, and academic institutions to develop best practice guidelines and templates for mitigating distraction.